Wing Chun Training Lessons

-While training this Wing Chun drill, when the bong sao is practiced along with the wu sao, both the bong and the wu get driven forward towards the opponent’s centerline.
-The same forward energy applies when practicing the Tan Da solo drill technque.
-(The tan sao drives forward at the same time as the punch)
+NOTE: While training this Wing Chun drill at home, when the bong sao is practiced along with the wu, both the bong and the wu get driven forward directly towards the opponent’s centerline.
+The same forward energy applies when practicing the Tan Da solo drill technique.
+(The tan sao drives forward at the same time as the punch).

 Wing Chun beginners should not view the Fook Sao (AKA Fook Sau) should as a fixed Wing Chun technique.
 Instead, beginners to Wing Chun should try to see what concepts the technique teaches.
 Although considered one of the primary Wing Chun techniques, understanding the meaning of the fook sau technique, what it is for, why he technique looks the way it does and where it’s concepts can be applied, will take a beginner much further in their development and ability.